-- Develops and provides IT software and systems, training, support, and consulting services specific to the needs of Washington county road departments that enable informed decisions and effective management. - Provides state-of-the-art engineering road design software, support, and training that enables counties to effectively collect, develop and manipulate the geometric data necessary for site design and construction planning which has contained costs and improved productivity. - Develops, provides, and supports Mobility, a comprehensive road inventory and management software which enhances a county's ability to make quality decisions in management and operations, protect the public's investment in transportation infrastructure, comply with CRAB regulations, and be accountable to legislative authority. - Develops, provides, and supports Mobility, a comprehensive road inventory and management software which enhances a county's ability to make quality decisions in management and operations, protect the public's investment in transportation infrastructure, comply with CRAB regulations, and be accountable to legislative authority.
+- Develops and provides IT software and systems, training, support, and consulting services specific to the needs of Washington county road departments that enable informed decisions and effective management. - Provides state-of-the-art engineering road design software, support, and training that enables counties to effectively collect, develop and manipulate the geometric data necessary for site design and construction planning which has contained costs and improved productivity. - Develops, provides, and supports Mobility, a comprehensive road inventory and management software which enhances a county's ability to make quality decisions in management and operations, protect the public's investment in transportation infrastructure, comply with CRAB regulations, and be accountable to legislative authority.

-- Total appropriation: Operating \$4,580,000; Capital \$100,100,000.
+- Total appropriation: Operating \$4,977,000; Capital \$99,144,000.

 - Revenue appropriated from the following Motor Vehicle Fund accounts:

 - Motor Vehicle Account (State)

 - Rural Arterial Trust Account

 - County Arterial Preservation Account

-- Highway Safety Account

-Department of Licensing
+AGENCY: Department of Licensing